 Bisexual pride fist by Shari Rose

-Illustration of a raised fist in bisexual pride colors (Source: Shari Rose)
+Illustration of a raised fist in bisexual pride colors.
+(Made by Shari Rose)

 January 5, 2023 ~ By Shari Rose

-Bisexual people account for over half of the LGBTQ+ population in the U.S., but only a fraction serve at the country’s largest LGBTQ+ organizations
+Bisexual+ people comprise more than 50% of the entire LGBTQ+ population in the U.S., but only a fraction serve at the country’s largest queer organizations

-According to a 2022 national survey conducted by Gallup, more than half (57%) of LGBTQ+ Americans identify as bisexual.
-Despite representing a majority of the LGBTQ+ community, bi people are severely underrepresented in this country’s largest queer organizations and foundations.
-Furthermore, bisexual Americans face far higher rates of sexual assault, domestic violence, poverty, and homelessness than gay men and lesbians.
-Bi people are the invisible majority, and it’s far past time that major LGBTQ+ organizations work to help those who need it most.
+According to a 2022 national survey conducted by Gallup, more than half (57%) of LGBTQ+ Americans identify as bisexual+ (bi, pan, queer, or fluid).
+Despite representing a majority of the LGBTQ+ community, bi+ people are severely underrepresented in this country’s largest queer organizations and foundations.
+Furthermore, bisexual+ Americans face far higher rates of sexual assault, domestic violence, poverty, and homelessness than gay men and lesbians.
+Bi+ people are the invisible majority, and it’s far past time that major LGBTQ+ organizations work to help those who need it most.

 A 2016 study conducted by LGBTQ+ think tank Movement Advancement Project (MAP) surveyed 36 major LGBTQ+ organizations across the U.S. The group’s report included some of the largest organizations in the country, including Human Rights Campaign and Federation (HRC), PFLAG, The Trevor Project, GLAAD, Gay-Straight Alliance Network (GSA), Family Equality Council, Lambda Legal Defense, and others.